tomcritchlow/tomcritchlow.github.io/_posts/2018-10-26-ways-of-seeing.md

           </blockquote>
         </div>

 As a consultant it's important to recognize that one of the strongest forces inside an organization is their culture.
-It's why my personal mantra is a reframing of the classic culture eats strategy for breakfast:
+It's why my personal mantra is a reframing of the classic:

 *(Their) culture eats (your) strategy for breakfast.*

-It's my theory that to be an effective consultant you need to learn how to understand culture - you need to learn ways of seeing your client's organization.
+It's my theory that to be an effective consultant you need to learn how to understand culture - you need to learn **ways of seeing** your client's organization.
 In this post I'll walk through some frameworks and concepts for doing just that.

-But I'll go one step further and suggest that understanding an organization's culture is the whole game and that teaching your clients to see is the ultimate pinnacle of a consultant's work.
+But I'll go one step further and suggest that understanding an organization's culture is **the whole game** and that teaching your clients to see is the ultimate pinnacle of a consultant's work.

 First though, a walk in London some time ago....